jpassaro/waveform-gen/README.md

   * Allow `PeriodicSignal` subclasses to register themselves as commands (provided they have overridden the appropriate method)
 * add a feature to graph the waveforms!
-* add an argument or envvar that imports a user library and adds its commands?
-  * alt: document how to create your own command.
 * Document:
   * how to create your own waveforms
   * when to use general periodic functions vs odd vs even